top of page

 5. The Vice-President Communications shall:

-1. Collaborate management of social medias (Instagram, Discord, email announcements) to Communication Coordinators.
+1. Collaborate management of social medias (Instagram, Discord, email announcements) with the Communications Coordinator.

 2. Manage brand assets and communication guidelines.